cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 <ExpansionPanel title="Show me some code for my checkers blockchain">

 In the [Accounts](./04-accounts) section, you were introduced to the elements of the stored game, but were left in the dark about where this game is stored.
-In light of what you learned above, let's remedy that.
+In light of what you learned above, let's fix that.

 ## Game Object in Storage